epochtom/QCDIS_project_publish/README.md

 - Ensure MATLAB license is set in environment variables

 ### Performance Issues
-- Reduce `N_QUBITS` for faster quantum computations
+- Reduce the number of qubits "N_QUBITS"
 - Set `FORCE_CLASSICAL=True` to use classical fallbacks
 - Reduce dataset size or batch size